csgillespie/efficientR/main.md

 library(dplyr)
 ```

 Avoid listing every package you may need, instead just include the packages you actually use.
-If you find
-that you are loading many packages, consider putting all packages in a file called `packages.R` and using
+If you find that you are loading many packages, consider putting all packages in a file called `packages.R` and using `source` appropriately.
-`source` appropriately.

 ### Commenting

 Comments can greatly improve the efficiency of collaborative projects by helping everyone to understand what each line of code is doing.
 However comments should be used carefully: plastering your script with comments does not necessarily make it more efficient, and too many comments can be inefficient.
 Updating heavily commented code can be a pain, for example: not only will you have to change all the R code, you'll also have to rewrite or delete all the comments!

 Ensure that your comments are meaningful.
 Avoid using verbose English to explain standard R code.
-The comment below, for example, adds no useful information because it is obvious by reading the code that `i` is being set to 1:
+The comment below, for example, adds no useful information because it is obvious by reading the code that `x` is being set to 1:

 ```r